The School For Good And Evil: 6 Quick Things We Know About The Netflix Movie

 The School for Good and Evil, an amazing addition to the fantasy genre, is finally getting its own adaptation into the film world – but not in theaters.
 However, it will be appearing as a Netflix movie, on the popular streaming website.
 However, what else do we know about this upcoming film?
 What is it going to be about?
 Who is going to be in it?
 There are plenty of things that you might not know, but we do.
 Here are some quick things we know about the upcoming Netflix film.

-The School For Good And Evil Will Release On Netflix In 2022
+The School For Good And Evil Release Date Is Set For October 21

-I know, we all wanted to add The School for Good and Evil onto our 2021 new movie releases list, or even the 2021 Netflix movies list, but unfortunately, that is not the case.
-According to Variety, The School for Good and Evil is going to be coming out in 2022.
+Mark your calendars, fantasy lovers, as The School for Good and Evil is going to be coming out as part of the 2022 movie release schedule!
+Announced with the official poster from the Netflix Twitter page, it was confirmed that The School for Good and Evil would release on the popular streaming platform in Fall 2022, specifically on October 21.

-When, exactly, in 2022 that will be is unknown, but whenever a date is announced you know it’ll be on our calendars.
+Talk about a great addition to all the fun Halloween movies we’ll be watching during that time of year - I can always use a little good and evil in my life.

 The School For Good And Evil Has A Star-Studded Cast

 With an adaptation like The School for Good and Evil, we all knew that the cast needed to be amazing.
 And, luckily, there’s no shortage of amazing additions to this Netflix movie.
-First, let’s take a look at the two leads of the film, Sophie and Agatha, where the story begins.
-These two roles will be played by Sophia Anna Caruso, known for her role in the Broadway musical Beetlejuice, and Sofia Wylie, who’s had plenty of practice behind the camera on a show you really should watch, High School Musical: The Musical: The Series.
+First, let’s take a look at the two leads characters of the film, Sophie and Agatha, where the story begins.
+These two roles will be played by Sophia Anna Caruso, known for her role in the Broadway musical Beetlejuice, and Sofia Wylie, who stars on a Disney+ show you really should watch, High School Musical: The Musical: The Series.

+Wylie is especially excited for her role in The School for Good and Evil.
+In an interview with MTV, she talked about her part as Agatha and how she’s excited to “bring some realness” to the character that hadn’t been seen before.
+She described Agatha’s struggles with internal and external beauty through her own experience, saying that it’s something she can relate to and that it’s an important message to teach.

 Adding on to this cast, Deadline reported that two megastars, Charlize Theron and Kerry Washington, signed on for two of the main roles in the upcoming film.
 Theron is set to play Lady Lesso, and Washington will portray a teacher at the school, Professor Dovey.

-In addition to these two, in another article, Deadline reported that Laurence Fishburne, known for his roles in The Matrix trilogy and many other films, as well as action star Michelle Yeoh, from movies such as Crouching Tiger, Hidden Dragon, Crazy Rich Asians, and her TV role in Star Trek: Discovery, have stepped up to be in The School for Good and Evil.
+In addition to these two, in another article, Deadline reported that Laurence Fishburne, known for his roles in The Matrix trilogy and many other films, as well as action star Michelle Yeoh, from movies such as Crouching Tiger, Hidden Dragon, Everything Everywhere All At Once, Crazy Rich Asians, and her TV role in Star Trek: Discovery, have stepped up to be in The School for Good and Evil.
 Fishburne will play the Schoolmaster – a role that sounds quite fitting for someone of his talents, and Yeoh will portray another teacher, Professor Anemone.

+Also for the film, Demi Isaac Oviawe, Kaitlyn Akinpelumi, and Freya Theodora Parks will play Anadil, Dot and Hester, three young women who are a part of The Coven in The School for Good and Evil, as confirmed by a behind-the-scenes look with the author of the original novel, Soman Chainani on YouTube.

 Already, this film is shaping up to be filled to the brim with some of the Hollywood elite.
 I, for one, can’t wait to see what they do with the material they are given, because it’s about to get magical.